 • What about my personal security?

 In addition, all staff will always be in uniform and carry a personalised identification card which shows their name, photograph and signature.
+We carry Public Liability insurance.

 • What happens when the office is closed?

-• Can I use an Advocate?
+• Can I use an advocate?

 User Members have the right to access external agents who will act in their interests to help them solve problems, discuss concerns etc.

-The Registered Manager will be happy to provide information on local advocacy groups and other support networks, if required.
+We will be happy to provide information on local advocacy groups and other support networks, if required.

 Paying for care